All in All

 and baptised into the body of Christ by the Holy Spirit - for they have not mixed an inner heart faith with the factual truth.

-This glorious second coming of Israel's Messiah is not to be confused with glorious rapture of the Church for which we eagerly await today - for we are the body of Christ and we are not appointed to wrath, but to obtain salvation through our Lord Jesus Christ.
+This glorious Second Coming of Israel's Messiah is not to be confused with glorious Rapture of the Church for which we eagerly await today, for we are the Body of Christ and we are not appointed to wrath, but to obtain salvation through our Lord Jesus Christ.

-But God in His wisdom gave them as much revelation as was meet for them to know, and raised up the apostle Paul to open up the mysteries of the Body of Christ, which is the Church - and that is 'Christ in you the hope of glory'.
+But God in His wisdom gave them as much revelation as was meet for them to know, and raised up the apostle Paul to open up the mysteries of the Body of Christ, which is the Church: Christ in you the hope of glory.

-But each member of the body of Christ has the responsibility to know the truth, contained in the word of God, so that they will not be tossed about by every wind of doctrine nor seek after teachers that spew out an egocentric Christianity, rather that the Christ-focused truth.'
+But each member of the body of Christ has the responsibility to know the truth, contained in the word of God, so that they will not be tossed about by every wind of doctrine nor seek after teachers that spew out an egocentric Christianity, rather than the Christ-focused truth.'